mlee1423/mkdocs-test/docs/pc.md

 * Choose a cooler that fits the PC Case.
 Powerful coolers often have large heat sinks, so it is important to choose a cooler that can fit into the case without obstructing other components.

 #### Motherboard
-The motherboard, also called the mainboard, links all the components of your computer, connecting your processor, memory modules, graphics and expansion cards, hard drives, and connections for the network, keyboard, mouse, and more.
+The motherboard, also called the mainboard, links all the components of the computer, connecting the processor, memory modules, graphics and expansion cards, hard drives, and connections to the network, keyboard, mouse, and more.

 ##### Dimensions
 Common motherboard sizes include: